hartez/XmppBot-CannedResponse/readme.md

 	{ExactMatch:"false", Trigger:"trap", Text:"It's a trap!"}
 	]

-In the example, any string with 'trap' in it will trigger the response; to trigger the first response, the entire string must match the trigger phrase.
+In the example, any string with 'trap' in it will trigger the "It's a trap!" response; to trigger the first response, the entire string must match the trigger phrase.